Eadric Streona: Tribute

 Eadric was appointed the Ealdorman of Mercia in 1007.
 The position had been vacant since 985, when his predecessor Ælfric Cild was driven into exile after being accused of treachery.
 However, Eadric must have been on better terms with king Æthelred as he was soon married to his daughter Eadgyth.

 At this time, Æthelred ordered a new fleet of warships to be built, on a national scale, but this was weakened when Wulfnoth, who was accused by Eadric's brother Brihtric of treason, deserted with twenty ships to ravage the south coast.
 Brihtric chased after him with eighty ships, but they were wrecked in a storm.
-With England now more vulnerable to seaborne invasion, an army led by Thorkell the Tall arrived in 1009 and wreaked havoc in much of the country.
-While Æthelred wanted to retaliate militarily, Eadric dissuaded him.
-This indecisiveness led to another two years of conflict and only ended when Eadric — while in London — oversaw the payment of £48,000 to the Danes, at Easter (13 April) in 1012.
-Also negotiated at this time was the freedom of Ælfheah of Canterbury, but the archbishop refused to be ransomed and was killed by his captors in frustration.
-In the same year Eadric ravaged St David's in Wales.
+With England now more vulnerable to seaborne invasion, an army led by Thorkell the Tall arrived in 1009 and ravaged the country for the next three years.
+According to the Anglo-Saxon Chronicle on the one occasion when Æthelred succeeded in intercepting Thorkell, Eadric dissuaded him from engaging in battle.
+In 1012 Eadric oversaw the payment of £48,000 to the Danes to leave England.

 Invasion

 In 1013, Sweyn Forkbeard arrived in England with the intention of crowning himself King of England.
 By the end of 1013, English resistance had collapsed and Sweyn had conquered the country.
 Eadric's position at this time is not clear, but according to Roger of Wendover, Eadric "crossed over" the channel to Normandy with Queen Emma "and a hundred and forty soldiers". Æthelred followed them in January 1014.

 However, the situation suddenly changed when Sweyn died on 3 February 1014.
 The crews of the Danish ships in the Trent, who had previously supported Sweyn, immediately swore their allegiance to his son Cnut; but leading English noblemen sent a proposal to Æthelred to negotiate Æthelred's restoration to the throne.
 He was required to declare his loyalty to the noblemen, to bring in reforms regarding everything that they previously disliked, and to forgive all that had been said and done against him in his previous reign. Æthelred soon regained his throne with assistance from Olaf Haraldsson; Cnut went back to Denmark, while his allies were punished for their cooperation with him.

 In 1015, there was a council held in Oxford, to which Eadric invited the brothers Sigeferth and Morcar, who were two thegns from the Seven Burhs in the East Midlands.
-Unfortunately for them, Eadric had them killed – possibly due to their collaboration with the Danes.
-This enabled Prince Edmund to confiscate their lands.
+Eadric had them killed, probably on Æthelred's orders, and he seized their lands.
+This infuriated their close ally, Æthelred's oldest surviving son, Edmund Ironside, who married Sigeferth's widow and rebelled against his father.